Lab 1 In-Class: Introduction to Java

 can save files to your directory.
 Click the edit option on the

 menu bar, then choose Preferences.
-In the Downloads panel, select the
+Under Downloads

-a lab1 subdirectory.
-(When you have
+a lab1 subdirectory (so when you have

 - Change into the lab1 subdirectory.